Learning Clarinet With Low Vision

 Labeling reeds with texture and/or color

 While I already mentioned that having my entire reed neon blue wasn’t particularly helpful, I do rotate reeds frequently and find it helpful to label them with texture and/or color to tell them apart.
 This can look like using different colored reed guards or cases, as well as coloring the bottom of reeds using different colored permanent markers to tell them apart.
 I find it helpful to “rate” my reeds on how well they play (1 being best, 3 being worst) and placing them in different colored and textured reed guards.
-Writing on reeds isn’t particularly helpful because I can’t read my reeds- or more specifically, my handwriting!
+Writing on reeds isn’t particularly helpful because I can’t read my reeds or my own handwriting.

 Carrying a clarinet case with low vision